-While women are more likely to attempt suicide, men are four times more likely to follow through with it.
+While women are generally more likely to think about suicide, men are four times more likely to follow through with it.
 The Mental Health Foundation gives the statistic that around 75% of suicides are men.

 Myth #8: Young people are the most likely to commit suicide.